ybdarrenwang/ProFeXor/README.md

 3. Run "make pitcher" to complie Pitcher into executable
 4. Run "make test" to copy the executables into test folder
 5. Run "make" or "make all" to do all the above
-6. Run "make doc" to compile PDF manual
+6. Run "make doc" to compile PDF manual (NOTE: pdflatex needed)
-7. Run "make doxygen" to create HTML pages of code structure (if you have installed Doxygen)
+7. Run "make doxygen" to create HTML pages of code structure (NOTE: Doxygen needed)